What if we have an automobile accident?

 |V||Planned Athletic Activities (i.e. ropes course, hiking, camping, mtn biking, cycling, x-country skiing, etc.)||$2.40|

 How does my department sign up for coverage?

-Coverage can be procured from Financial Services by completing the form found here.
-Please submit the form no later than seven (7) days before departing for the trip.
+Coverage can be procured from Financial Services by completing the Field Trip Insurance Form.
+Please submit the form no later than seven (3) days before departing for the trip.
 Changes can be made up to the day before departure.

 Who pays for the coverage?